 When the police questioned Brian, he responded matter-of-factly.
 He confessed to killing someone with a kitchen knife on the night of February 27, 2021.
 Brian admitted that he had long been fascinated with death and had spent six months planning to commit a murder.
 He explained that he had specifically targeted either a homeless person or a sex worker, believing their absence would go unnoticed.
 During his interrogation, Brian further revealed that on the night of the murder, the full moon provided enough light for him to see clearly, making it, in his mind, the perfect time to carry out his criminal plan.
 He also said that it was a particularly difficult time for him mentally.

 Brian confessed that he found Warren Barnes sleeping near Crosby Avenue and decided to attack him.
-He took precautions, wearing three layers of gloves, explaining that plastic gloves tend to tear easily and could incriminate the perpetrator.
+He said he took precautions by wearing three layers of gloves, explaining that plastic gloves tend to tear easily and could incriminate the perpetrator.
 He admitted to dismembering Warren’s body at the crime scene, keeping the head and hands in his closet while he disposed of the remaining parts in the Colorado River.
 His car even got stuck during the process, and he allegedly had to call a friend to help him.
 Brian also revealed a history of violent behavior, confessing that three years prior, he had killed a cat and kept its head for three days before discarding it.

 Brian Cohee is Serving a Life Sentence Today